-COVID-19 Relief Bill Passed, Key PPP Issues Addressed
+COVID-19 Relief Bill Passed, Key Paycheck Protection Program Issues Addressed

 Congressional leaders came to an agreement on the terms of a $900 billion COVID relief bill to be attached to The Consolidated Appropriations Act, 2021 (“The Act”).
 This was voted on and approved by the House and Senate on December 21 and has been sent to the President for signature.